kelvin-bz/blog/_posts/2024-07-17-nodejs-fundemental.md

 3. Structure: ES Modules offer named exports and a default export, providing more flexibility than CommonJS's single object export.
 4. Browser compatibility: ES Modules are natively supported in modern browsers, making them ideal for frontend development without bundling.

+## What is `process.stdin` in Node.js?

+`process.stdin` is a readable stream in Node.js that represents the standard input.
+It allows you to read input from the command line or other input sources. process.stdin is an instance of a Readable Stream, providing methods to handle input.
+It's commonly used for creating interactive console applications or processing piped data.
+You can listen for 'data' events or use methods like .read() to access incoming data.

 ## How does the `console.log()` function work ?

 When `console.log()` is called, it invokes the Console object in the Node.js runtime, which then calls the `process` object.
 The Process object writes to the `stdout` stream, which is buffered and eventually flushed to the operating system's I/O operations.
 Finally, the OS handles the actual output, displaying it in the terminal, writing to a file, or allowing it to be captured by another process.